North American F-82 Twin Mustang

-The North American F-82 Twin Mustang is the last American piston-engined fighter ordered into production by the United States Air Force.
-Based on the North American P-51 Mustang, the F-82 was originally designed as a long-range escort fighter for the Boeing B-29 Superfortress in World War II.
-The war ended well before the first production units were operational.
+The North American F-82 Twin Mustang is an American long-range escort fighter.
+Based on the North American P-51 Mustang, the F-82 was designed as an escort for the Boeing B-29 Superfortress in World War II, but the war ended well before the first production units were operational.
+The F-82 was the last American piston-engined fighter ordered into production by the United States Air Force.

 In the postwar era, Strategic Air Command used the aircraft as a long-range escort fighter.
 Radar-equipped F-82s were used extensively by the Air Defense Command as replacements for the Northrop P-61 Black Widow as all-weather day/night interceptors.
 During the Korean War, Japan-based F-82s were among the first USAF aircraft to operate over Korea.
-The first three North Korean aircraft destroyed by U.S. forces were shot down by F-82s, the first being a North-Korean Yak-11 downed over Gimpo Airfield by the USAF 68th Fighter Squadron.
+The first three North Korean aircraft destroyed by U.S. forces were shot down by F-82s, the first being a North Korean Yak-11 downed over Gimpo Airfield by the USAF 68th Fighter Squadron.